GrigorijSchleifer/GrigorijSchleifer/README.md

 - 🌱 I’m currently learning for my anesthesia boarding exam
 - 👯 I’m looking to collaborate on server design
-- 🤔 I’m looking for help with statistics and how to get meaningfull data
+- 🤔 I’m looking for help with statistics
 - ⚡ Fun fact: I play hockey with some old farts and they kick my ass

 <br>